Lego Legends of Chima: Video games

 In 2013, three games based on Legends of Chima were released.
-Legends of Chima: Speedorz was made available on the Lego website and for iOS on January 3, 2013.
+Lego Legends of Chima: Speedorz was made available on the Lego website and for iOS on January 3, 2013.
 It is a racing game that involves collecting Lego studs and battling animals.
 Lego Legends of Chima: Laval's Journey was released on June 25, 2013, for PlayStation Vita and Nintendo 3DS and released on August 31, 2013, for Nintendo DS.
 A MMORPG titled Lego Legends of Chima Online was released on PC and MAC browsers by WB Games Montreal.
 The game involved building an outpost, venturing across the land of Chima to complete quests and customising weapons.
 It was released in the third quarter of 2013 and shut down on June 1, 2015.
 Chima is also one of several themes featured in the 2015 Lego Dimensions game, which included Laval, Eris, and Cragger as playable characters.

 A mobile game titled LEGO Chima: Tribe Fighters was developed by Warner Bros.
 Interactive Entertainment for iOS and released on 12 February 2015.